PetervanderBurgt/Physical_Eetlijst/README.md

 In the place of the xxxxxxxx the Wi-Fi credentials, as well as the Eetlijst credentials should be filled in.

 ## Limitations
-Current limitations of the system, is that the ESP8266 does not work with enterprise networks, and will only work with simple home networks.
+The current limitation of the system is that the ESP8266 does not work with enterprise networks, and will only work with simple home networks.
 Furthermore, it is not possible to change your status from the device, this should still be done through the website or phone apps.